andref2015/New-Yorker-Style-Rewriter/README.md

 In the event of any issues, try these steps to troubleshoot:
 1. Make sure you have correctly added your API key to the "Code.gs" file
-2. Check that you granted the necessary permissions to the Apps Script by making the code in main.gs "Run".
+2. Verify that you have added a payment method for OpenAI by going to https://beta.openai.com/account/billing/payment-methods.
-3. Verify that you have added a payment method for OpenAI by going to https://beta.openai.com/account/billing/payment-methods.
+3. Ensure that you have granted the required permissions to the Apps Script by running the code in main.gs.
 4. If the "Rewrite" button is not functioning, try:
   -Refreshing the webpage and reopening the script, -Using the script in an Incognito window,
-  -Signing Out of all your Google accounts, then login again
+  -Signing Out of all your Google accounts, then login again.

 ════════ ⋆★⋆ ════════